Table of contents

-According to one study, online content with good images gets 94% more views than those without..
-This is an important statistic since more restaurants are shifting towards online ordering and takeout: Square’s Future of Restaurants report found that 91% of UK restaurants see takeaway revenue as a key earner..
+According to one study, 67% of consumers consider the quality of a product image as “very important” when making a purchase online.
+This is an important statistic since more restaurants are shifting towards online ordering and takeout: Square’s Future of Restaurants report found that restaurants expect 62% of their revenue to come from takeout and delivery.

 The bottom line is that potential customers will be judging the quality of your food based on the photos available on your website and delivery apps first, before they ever reach checkout.
 In fact, an analysis of Square Online data found that 74% of first orders for food and beverage purveyors are for items with images.
 And if your food photos don’t look great, people may be less inclined to try it — even if it tastes great.

 Here’s how to take scroll-stopping food photos for your website and social media.

 Food photography 101: Understanding the basics

 Great food photography is a result of several important things done right.
 These include:

 This is the arrangement of your food on the plate.
 Plating is important because it affects the diners’ perception of a meal.
 A study found that diners not only prefer more artistically plated food, they also rated it higher than other meals and were willing to pay more for it.
 So, pay attention to how you pour your sauce or place those leafy greens, and how you compose your overall shot.

 Lighting can make or break the appearance of your food in photos.

 “There is nothing worse than seeing food that looks, for lack of a better word, gross because the lighting is creating more contrast, or lack of lighting is making the food look dingy,” says Danni Siminerio, manager of Square Photo Studio.
 “Even lighting is key for elevating the look of your food.”